fabiowxavier/be-aware/README.md

   - The platform offers a Q&A forum or chat feature where users can ask questions to mental health professionals.
   - The responses from professionals are provided in a timely and informative manner.
   - The platform ensures the privacy and confidentiality of all user information.
+   - The platform takes user to the correct information/help location.